What you should know

 Which court to go to

 To apply for spousal support under the Divorce Act, or under both laws, the claim must be made in BC Supreme Court.
 To apply for support under the Family Law Act, the claim can be made in either the Supreme Court or the Provincial Court.
 Each court has its own forms and rules.
-For Provincial Court, see our information on Family Court (no. 110).
+For Provincial Court, see our information on Family Court.

-While the court case is in progress, either spouse may ask the court for an “interim order” for spousal support.
+While the court case is in progress, either spouse may ask the court for an interim order for spousal support.
 This is a temporary order meant to last until the case is settled or goes to trial.
-For more on interim orders, see our information on applying for an interim order in a family law case in Supreme Court (no. 112).
+For more on interim orders, see our information on applying for an interim order in a family law case in Supreme Court.

 Full financial disclosure is required of both spouses when making decisions about spousal support, whether the spouses are in court or are trying to negotiate a resolution outside of court.
 Spouses often complete and exchange financial statements using the forms required by the courts, even when they’re not in a court proceeding.